tacman/msgphp/docs/ddd/factory/object.md

 ### `MsgPhp\Domain\Factory\ClassMappingObjectFactory`

 A class mapping object factory.
 It decorates any object factory and resolves the actual class name from a provided mapping.
+It's usually used to map abstracts to concretes.
 In case the class is not mapped it will be used as is.

 - `__construct(DomainObjectFactoryInterface $factory, array $mapping)`
     - `$factory`: The decorated object factory